230 Full Episodes

 So Jen, looks like you’re admiring some of your husband’s handiwork.

-Hard water is water that has a high mineral content such as calcium and magnesium.
+Danny Lipford: Hard water is water that has a high mineral content such as calcium and magnesium.
 And while it’s not considered dangerous to safety or health, it can create costly maintenance problems in your home.
-Most effective may to solve these hard water problems is to install a water softener.
+The most effective may to solve these hard water problems is to install a water softener.
 Now most operate by filtering the water through large salt tablets, replacing the harsh minerals with sodium.

 What a transformation.
-You know the thing about kitchen face lifts is that you can spend just a little bit of money, and little bit of time and end up with a kitchen that looks like this.
-Now Jen and Jason tell me that it’s a little harder and took a little more time than they originally expected but they’re so happy with the results of their hard work.
-Now if you want more information on kitchen face lifts, kitchen renovations, or anything to do with your home, drop by our website at todayshomeowner.com.
+You know the thing about kitchen face lifts is that you can spend just a little bit of money, a little bit of time and you can end up with a kitchen that looks like this.
+Now Jenn and Jasen tell me that it was a little harder and took a little more time than they originally expected but they’re so happy with the results of their hard work.
+Now if you want more information on kitchen face lifts, kitchen renovations, or anything to do with your home, drop by our website at dannylipford.com.